 In addition, we receive blessings in response to our prayers in far greater proportion than our expectations, regardless of whether we can discern it with our senses.
 Paul writes about the power of God: “Now to Him who is able to do exceedingly abundantly above all that we ask or think, according to the power that works in us” (Eph.
 3:20).
 It must be accepted by faith that God knows what is in our very best interests, and He will give us exactly what we need, exactly when we need it.
 If we are disappointed by His response, it is because our hopes were resting on a solution to our problems that falls far short of what God’s answer would accomplish.

 The apostle Paul prayed that his thorn in the flesh might be removed.
 In his limited vision, Paul believed he would be better off without it and that perhaps he would become more effective as an evangelist.
 Nevertheless, the Lord could see the whole picture, and in His wisdom knew that Paul would be a better preacher with it.
 Paul perhaps thought that the primary good in this matter was his own ideas about his effectiveness and his own inconvenience in having to bear the thorn.
 The Lord knew that the gospel would spread further with Paul bearing his thorn and that living with it would make him a better man.
 The Lord had greater things in store for Paul that what Paul could think of on his own.

-Our faith will not be complete until it grows to the point that when we have prayed, we do so with full assurance that God hears and answers every petition according to His wisdom and in His time, regardless of whether His answer meets with our desires and expectations.
-God wants to hear from His children, He is eager to answer, and His answers will be more glorious and complete than we can imagine.
+Our faith needs to grow to the point that when we have prayed, we do so with full assurance that God hears and answers every petition in His wisdom and in His time, regardless of whether His answer meets with our desires and expectations or not.
+God wants to hear from His children, He is eager to listen and answer, and His answers will be more glorious and more comprehensive than we can imagine.